 Moreover, physical discomfort during sex is common if tissues haven’t healed properly.
 You might experience cramping, spotting, or pain due to sensitive cervical tissues or residual uterine irritation.

 Waiting until bleeding has stopped reduces these risks significantly.
 It also allows your body’s natural defenses to rebuild, minimizing complications and ensuring safer intimacy.
+General aftercare guidance for intrauterine procedures commonly advises avoiding sex until bleeding or discharge has stopped and you feel comfortable, as explained in this aftercare advice for intrauterine procedures.

 Typical Healing Timeline After a D&C